TechLadies/guess-the-number-sinatra/README.md

 17. Click on the green Create Workspace button to proceed.
 18. You should see a loading window, and this may take a while, so keep the window open and let it run.
 Please try this at home.
 19. When things are set up, you should see your workspace, with a file manager in the left column, a text editor taking up most of the space in the main right area and a smaller terminal in the bottom of the right area.
+20. In the terminal, enter `gem install rails` `and press enter.
-20. In the terminal, enter `bundle install` and press enter.
+21. In the terminal, enter `bundle install` and press enter.
 21. To run the app, enter `ruby app.rb -p $PORT -o $IP` in the terminal and press enter.